 Verification usually takes place before Validation.

-Notes for PMP
+Notes for the PMP Exam

 Completed deliverables from Direct and Manage Project Work process are inputs to the Control Quality process.
 After passing the Control Quality process, the completed deliverables become verified deliverables.